KidsLife will be out of office on monday 29/5 and exceptionnally on Friday 2/6.

-My child is starting school for the first time
+My child is starting school

 You don’t know who is more apprehensive about that first day at school; you or your little one.
 Every child experiences their first day at school differently.
 Both the school and parents obviously play an important role in that experience.